mattoxb/uiuc-cs491-cap/content/docs/getting-started/syllabus.md

   - Course Title: Introduction to Competitive Programming
   - Rubric: CS 491 CAP
-  - CRN: 65816
+  - CRN: 31584
-  - Dates: August 23 to December 8th, 2021, Tuesdays and Thursdays
+  - Dates: January 19 to May 4th, 2022, Mondays and Wednesdays
-  - Time: 12:30 &ndash; 13:45
+  - Time: 14:00 &ndash; 15:15
   - Location:
-    - On Campus: 1105 Siebel Center
+    - On Campus: 1131 Siebel Center
-    - Off Campus: Zoom (synchronous)
   - Instructor: Mattox Beckman
   - Recommended Textbooks:
      - [Competitive Programming 4](https://cpbook.org)
      - [Guide to Competitive Programming](https://link.springer.com/book/10.1007/978-3-319-72547-5)
   - Prerequisites: ability to program is necessary; CS 225 recommended.
-The course will support C++ and Python, and possibly Kotlin.
+We will use C++ for our content, but you are welcome to use a different language.
   - Office Hours: tba

 ## Purpose